Overview and Responsibilities

 Chippewa Valley Technical College (CVTC) is establishing a pool of qualified candidates to be considered when adjunct and/or substitute instructors are needed to teach Sociology courses.
 Needs may become available prior to or during each semester.
 Program and course information can be found at https://www.cvtc.edu/academics.aspx#programs.

-Upon successful submission of your application, resume, and transcripts, you will be considered for future adjunct and/or substitute teaching opportunities.
+Upon successful submission of your application, cover letter, resume, and transcripts, you will be considered for future adjunct and/or substitute teaching opportunities.
 CVTC will keep your application on file as a prospective candidate who could potentially fill a position when a need arises.
 If the need shall arise and review of your application materials result in a decision to pursue your candidacy, you will be contacted via the contact information provided on your application.

 Adjunct instructors are hired on a per course basis.
 Courses are taught face-to-face in classroom, lab, or clinical settings; online; or a combination of online and face-to-face.